Legal status of fictional pornography depicting minors: United Arab Emirates

 In the United Arab Emirates, articles 1 and 36 of the Federal Decree-Law No. 34 of 2021 on Countering Rumors and Cybercrimes define and provide punishment for "child pornographic materials".
 The law was passed in September 2021 and came into force in January 2022 with the publishing of Gazette No. 712.
 Article 1 of the law defines "child pornography" as "the produc[tion], display, dissemination, possession, or circulation of a photo, movie, or a drawing through any means of communication, social networks, or any other means or tool that shows the child involved in a dishonorable situation in a sexual act or show whether real, fictional or simulated".
-The Khaleej Times summarized the law by stating that "[child pornographic] materials include photographs, recordings, drawings or any actual, virtual or simulated sexual acts with a juvenile under the age of 18."
+The Khaleej Times summarized the law by stating that "[child pornographic] materials include photographs, recordings, drawings or any actual, virtual or simulated sexual acts with a juvenile under the age of 18".

 Article 36 of the Law provides that the willful possession of any child pornographic materials by the use of an information service, network, website, or information technology equipment is punishable with imprisonment for not less than 6 months or a fine of not less than 150,000 or more than 1,000,000 AED.
 The UAE Public Prosecution Office has stated on Instagram that drawings are covered under the law.

 United Kingdom

 In the United Kingdom, the Coroners and Justice Act 2009 (which took effect in April 2010), made the possession of fictional pornography involving minors illegal.
 The Act's provisions only apply in Wales, England, and Northern Ireland, but do not apply in Scotland.

-Britain has introduced new laws making it illegal to use AI to create or distribute child abuse images, aiming to combat the growing threat of online exploitation and enhance child protection.